DanielTockan/Rainforest-Store/README.md

 ```

-There "current_order" field within the order model has a data type of Boolean.
-When True, this denotes that this is the order currently being executed and points to the corresponding order ID.
-This line is essential in adding items to the correct order when adding to cart.
+The "current_order" field within the order model has a data type of Boolean.
+When True, this denoted the order currently being executed and points to the corresponding order ID.
+This line was essential in adding items to the correct order when adding to cart.

 ```py